 Whether you are thinking about Primary school enrolment for your child this coming fall or considering a transfer for an older student, we want you to have all the information you need to make a great choice.

 At Halifax Independent, education is focused on the whole child: intellectual, emotional, physical and social.
 We understand that a happy child learns best and that each child learns and develops in many different ways.
 Our small, multi-age classes allow teachers to challenge and support each child in ways that recognize the uniqueness of individuals while emphasizing co-operation and respect for others.
 Learning and loving it happens hand-in-hand with a sense of discovery and enjoyment.

-Our curriculum is thorough in all areas, solid and time-tested allowing each child to fulfill her or his desire to know, see and do more – and to consistently reach their potential along the way.
-The theme-based learning we pioneered forty years ago, and which is now major international approach in education, is the core of our academic programmes.
+Our curriculum is thorough in all areas, solid and time-tested, allowing each child to fulfil the desire to know, see and do more – and to consistently reach their potential along the way.
+The theme-based learning that we pioneered forty years ago, and which is now a major international approach in education, is the core of our academic programmes.
 It emphasizes active, experiential learning as a means to ingrain the basics and explore the world.

 We know that an integrated approach and a love of learning are the best ways to address the needs of the whole child.
 A Halifax Independent School foundation bears fruit as our students become confident, socially adept and motivated learners – a gift that lasts a lifetime.